abs-sayem/windows_utility/mac_utility/reset_mac.md

 6. [How to Easily Factory Reset and Erase Your Mac (2 Methods)](https://www.youtube.com/watch?v=jdID0QOQDiU&pp=0gcJCfwAo7VqN5tD)
    Offers two methods depending on your macOS version.
 ---
+or
+---
 ### 🧹 Remove Personal Data Without Reinstalling macOS

-1. **Sign Out of Apple Services**
-- **iCloud**:
-  `System Settings → Apple ID → Sign Out`
-  This disables *Find My Mac* and removes your iCloud data.
-- **iMessage**:
-  Open Messages → Settings → iMessage → Sign Out
-- **App Store / iTunes**:
-  Open App Store → Click your name → Sign Out
-  Or in iTunes: `Account → Authorizations → Deauthorize This Computer`

-2. **Delete Your User Account**
+1. **Delete Your User Account**
 - Go to `System Settings → Users & Groups`
 - Unlock with your admin password
 - Select your user account → Click the **minus (-)** button
 - Choose **“Delete the home folder”** to remove all personal files

-📺 [How to Delete a User Account on Mac](https://www.youtube.com/watch?v=DjZV4Z0mdSk&pp=0gcJCfwAo7VqN5tD) shows this process clearly, including how to erase the home folder.
+> 📺 [How to Delete a User Account on Mac](https://www.youtube.com/watch?v=DjZV4Z0mdSk&pp=0gcJCfwAo7VqN5tD) shows this process clearly, including how to erase the home folder.

-3. **Remove Other Personal Files**
+2. **Remove Other Personal Files**
 If you’ve stored files outside your user folder (e.g. external drives, shared folders):
 - Manually delete them from Finder
 - Empty the Trash

-📺 [Delete files and folders on MacBook Air, MacBook Pro](https://www.youtube.com/watch?v=HSE0VyXJEhU) demonstrates how to safely delete files and clean up your system.
+> 📺 [Delete files and folders on MacBook Air, MacBook Pro](https://www.youtube.com/watch?v=HSE0VyXJEhU) demonstrates how to safely delete files and clean up your system.

-4. **Check for Leftover Data**
+3. **Check for Leftover Data**
 - Open Finder → Press `Command + Shift + G` → Type `~/Library`
   Delete contents from folders like:
   - `Caches`